aws-samples/mlops-pipeline-prestodb/blog_post.md

     to run the code in this notebook.
 This notebook will run a batch transform pipeline using the model trained in the previous notebook.

-    **At the end of the batch transform pipeline, your pipeline structure on Amazon SageMaker Pipelines should look like this:**
+    **At the end of the batch transform pipeline execution, your pipeline structure on Amazon SageMaker Pipelines should look like this:**

     ![](images/batch_transform_pipeline.png)
     ***The batch transform pipeline consists of the following steps that